Argentine tango new generation does the revolution

 "I listen to Metallica but the Tango is ours, it's from our country and it runs through our veins," Ismael Bartolomei, 15, a violinist for Vidu, said during a break.

-On another side of the city, under the dim lights of a club in Bohemian San Telmo, the tango had less working-class flavor but the same young essence and original lyrics.
+On another side of the city, under the dim lights of a club in Bohemian San Telmo, the tango had less working-class flavour but the same young essence and original lyrics.